Commercial graffiti: Tourism

 Most of the major cities across the world have graffiti and street art tours, often run by local graffiti artists who want to bring their talent to the public on a more socially accepted level.
+For example, graffiti tours exist in New York, London, Berlin, Hamburg, Reykjavik, Barcelona, Montreal and Paris.

-Originally started with walking or biking tours around the cities, street art tours have expanded to include graffiti workshops, using graffiti art tools, stencils, and spray cans.
+Originally starting with walking or biking tours around cities, street art tours have expanded to include graffiti workshops, using graffiti art tools, stencils, and spray cans.

-Tourism can also be achieved by political or social-themed graffiti.
-Graffiti exists in a digital age where the image of the site-specific work can travel through the web.
-Therefore, people who drawn to the work can visit the psychical place.
-This creates several things such as tourism, the need for urban development, and mainstream attraction which opens the ways for museums and galleries to adopt Graffiti in their collections.
+Graffiti with political or social commentary also incentivises tourism.
+Mainstream attraction also opens the ways for museums and galleries to adopt graffiti in their collections.

 There are several ways and methods to work with or use graffiti in a positive way and free the art from its criminal background.
 Firstly, graffiti can be exhibited and collected as documents of a performance piece by the institutions which allows them to work with the piece easily.
 And it also allows scholars to get more insight in the art form.
 Secondly, as graffiti still chooses social, political and cultural issues as subject matter the photography and internet allow the message to travel around the globe.
 So, it reaches a great number of audiences which some of them takes the act of going and seeing the piece and the spot.
 This affects the tourism of that place if advertised and handled properly.
-Lastly, graffiti started and still takes place in the urban, abandoned, and marginalized areas where the residents are from various social levels.
-The conditions of these territories are mostly poor and therefore not suitable for commercial or tourism.
+Lastly, graffiti originated and is still created in the abandoned urban areas and marginalized neighbourhoods where the residents are from various social levels.
+The condition of these territories are mostly poor and therefore not suitable for commercial use or tourism.
 Because graffiti has this aspect and the potential it also has the potential to be an agency in urban development.
 If the ways mentioned above are accomplished, the graffiti bringing attention to these areas makes it possible for municipalities to take action in developments of these areas as well.